Do you feel overwhelmed by the loss of a loved one?

 You might be feeling like the pain will never end.
 Perhaps you have a bottomless well of sadness inside you that never seems to empty no matter how many tears you cry.
 With help you can learn how to cope with your grief and move forward with your life.
 It is unlikely you will ever be completely done grieving; however, it can become considerably less intense, less frequent, and less time consuming than it is right now.
 Your grief can shift and you can live with grief in new ways that feel supportive, insightful, and even empowering.

 Death and loss are an inevitable part of life, and as a Registered Psychotherapist in Denver, Colorado and a Certified Life Coach I have worked extensively with these issues both personally and professionally.
 I offer a unique perspective in that I know how painful death and loss can feel, and at the same time, I have lived through these experiences and come out on the other side.
 I know what is possible.
-Whether the loss you are struggling with happened this year or thirty years ago, grief counseling can help you transform a devastating experience into a source of learning, growth, and development.
+Whether the loss you are struggling with happened this year or thirty years ago, grief support can help you transform a devastating experience into a source of learning, growth, and development.

 In our sessions you will have the opportunity to explore your personal experience of death and loss in its entirety.
 You will come to understand that there is no such thing as feelings that are “wrong” or “bad.”
 You will have the sense of being fully supported as you dive into the complexity of your emotions around what happened.
 You might believe that the only emotions you are supposed to feel are grief and sadness.
 Working together, we can welcome all the feelings that are there.
 In my work in Denver, Colorado, many clients report that the simple acknowledgement of their true experience is extremely beneficial.
 They leave sessions feeling lighter, less burdened, and more energized.